davosian/home-cluster-v2/README.md

 Make sure `prometheus.domain` is configured as CNAME in Cloudflare.

+Make sure a valid KV entry for `config/domain` exists in Consul.

+Make sure the vault configuration over at `/etc/vault.d/vault.hcl` matches the configuration from this repository at `vault/config/vault.hcl` since a few entries have been added to enable prometheus telemetry.

 Deploy the prometheus job with `nomad job plan nomad/jobs/prometheus.nomad` / `nomad job run -check-index ...` and verify that you can reach prometheus at `prometheus.domain`.

+Also deploy `consul-exporter.nomad`.

 #### Alertmanager